 - We carry it out — any floor, any stairs, any tight hallway

-- We take the box spring too (same price)
+- We take the box spring and bed frame too

 - We recycle or donate it properly